Nisar R. Ahmed, Ph.D.

 I'm looking for motivated PhD students, MS students, and undergraduates with strong backgrounds in engineering, physical science, computer science, or applied math to join my new research group at CU Boulder.
 If you're interested, please e-mail me your resume along with a brief (~1 paragraph) description about yourself, your goals and your specific research interests -- no form letters please!

 Click on the links on the left to find out more.
 Also check out this link for related research at CU Boulder

-I have been selected to the ASEE Summer Faculty Fellowship Program, and will be spending the summer working with Derek Kingston's group at the Air Force Research Lab at Wright-Patterson AFB in Dayton, OH.
+I have been selected to the ASEE Summer Faculty Fellowship Program, and will be spending the summer working with Dr. Derek Kingston, Dr. David Casbeer, and other members of the Control Science Center of Excellence at the Air Force Research Lab at Wright-Patterson AFB in Dayton, OH.